 The practice of medicine can be an extremely rewarding one, but it is not without its dangers.
 Definitively, the worst thing a medical professional could do is ignore the legal risks associated with the occupation.
 Physicians should not fail to carry adequate malpractice insurance or allow their policies to lapse for any reason.
 That being said, relying completely on malpractice insurance can also be a risky course of action.
 If a claim were to exceed their policy limits, then their personal assets could be exposed.
 Self-employed doctors should avoid practicing without the legal protections of limited liability business entities such as professional corporations or limited liability companies.
 Finally, for doctors looking to find effective asset protection, they should not overlook the benefits that an asset protection trust can offer.

 It’s not just malpractice claims that asset protection plans can help protect from.
 They also provide protection from legal complaints, traditional creditors, and a host of other financially consequential events.
 Blake Harris Law can answer all your questions regarding offshore trusts and other asset protection strategies.
 Our firm can help every step of the way when assessing your asset protection needs and putting together an asset protection strategy that works for you.
-If you are ready to protect your wealth, contact our team at Blake Harris Law at 833-ASK-BLAKE or fill out our online form to speak with an experienced attorney.
+If you are ready to protect your wealth, contact our team at Blake Harris Law by filling out our online form to speak with an experienced attorney.